Bijan312/data_extraction_from_scanned_bills/README.md

 * **Integration with Pillow:** It can be used with the Pillow library (Python Imaging Library, or PIL) to preprocess images before OCR, which often improves recognition accuracy.
 * **PDF Handling:** pytesseract can convert PDF files to images and then extract text, but it requires additional libraries like pdf2image.

-The general process of visualization depicted within the jupyter-notebook
+The general process of data mining and visualization depicted within the jupyter-notebooks.